-- (78) According to the FIN-FSA's interpretation, chapter 3, section 5 of the AML Act means that a supervised entity that provides life and other investment-related insurance policies shall ensure that it will obtain information on the beneficiaries of life insurance policies and other investment-related policies as soon as the beneficiaries have been specified or named. - (79) The FIN-FSA recommends that if beneficiaries have been specified using their name, the supervised entity should also record their personal identity number, date of birth or another corresponding identifier. - (80) According to the FIN-FSA's interpretation, chapter 3, section 5(1)(2) of the AML Act entails that where beneficiaries are not named but specified instead for example by the characteristics of a group, the supervised entity should obtain adequate information on these beneficiaries in order to ascertain that it is able to verify the identity of the beneficiary at the time of paying a claim. - (81) According to the FIN-FSA's interpretation, chapter 3, section 5(2) of the AML Act entails that the identity of a beneficiary is verified at the time of paying a claim in compliance with the provisions of the verification of the customer's identity.
+- (82) According to the FIN-FSA's interpretation, chapter 3, section 5 of the AML Act means that a supervised entity shall ensure that it will obtain information on the beneficiaries of life insurance policies and other investment-related policies as soon as the beneficiaries have been specified by group or named individually. - (83) The FIN-FSA recommends that if beneficiaries have been specified using their name, the supervised entity also records, in addition to the name, their personal identity number, date of birth or another corresponding identifier. - (84) According to the FIN-FSA's interpretation, chapter 3, section 5(1)(2) of the AML Act entails that where beneficiaries are not named individually but specified instead for example by the characteristics of a group, such as the policyholder's family or spouse, the supervised entity should obtain adequate information on these beneficiaries in order to ascertain that it is able to verify the identity of the beneficiary at the time of paying a claim. - (85) According to the FIN-FSA's interpretation, chapter 3, section 5(2) of the AML Act entails that the identity of a beneficiary is verified at the time of paying a claim in compliance with the provisions of the verification of the customer's identity.
 Guidelines on the verification of the identity of a natural person are provided in chapter 6.3.2 and on non-face-to-face identification in chapter 6.3.5.
-There are guidelines on the verification of a legal person's identity in chapter 6.3.3. - (82) According to the FIN-FSA's interpretation, the obligation under chapter 3, section 5(3) of the AML Act to identify third parties to whom a life or investment-related insurance policy is transferred applies to circumstances where a payment instruction concerning an insurance product is assigned partly or completely to a third party.
-Subsequently, when a credit and financial institution becomes aware of the payment order, it shall identify the payee regardless of whether it is a natural person, a legal person or another ownership arrangement, such as a trust.

-(83) According to the FIN-FSA's interpretation, in conducting the risk-based assessment referred to in chapter 3, section 1(2) of the AML Act, the supervised entity shall also consider the risks related the beneficiary of the insurance policy and take measures commensurate with the risks involved in the customer relationship.
-If the risk is elevated, the supervised entity shall assess the need for enhanced identification measures.
+There are guidelines on the verification of a legal person's identity in chapter 6.3.3. - (86) According to the FIN-FSA's interpretation, the obligation under chapter 3, section 5(3) of the AML Act to identify third parties to whom a life or investment-related insurance policy is transferred applies to circumstances where a payment instruction concerning an insurance product is assigned partly or completely to a third party.
+Subsequently, when a credit and financial institution becomes aware of the payment order, it shall identify the payee regardless of whether it is a natural person, a legal person or another ownership arrangement, such as a trust. - (87) According to the FIN-FSA's interpretation, in conducting the risk-based assessment referred to in chapter 3, section 1(2) of the AML Act, the supervised entity shall also consider the risks related the beneficiary of the insurance policy and take measures commensurate with the risks involved in the customer relationship.
+If the risk is elevated, the supervised entity shall assess the need for enhanced identification measures. - (88) According to the FIN-FSA's interpretation, chapter 3, section (5)(5) of the AML Act means that if the supervised entity is aware that the beneficiary of an insurance policy is a politically exposed person (PEP), enhanced customer due diligence procedures under chapter 3, section 13 of the